aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/compress-to-tar-xz/_index.md

 ## Conclusion

-By following the steps above, you now know **how to compress tarxz** files and, more importantly, how to **create tarxz archive .net** using Aspose.Zip.
+By following the steps above, you now know **how to add files to tar** and **create tarxz archives** using Aspose.Zip in .NET.
 This approach gives you a compact, portable package that can be seamlessly integrated into any .NET workflow—whether you’re building a desktop utility, a web service, or an automated CI/CD pipeline.

 ---

-**Last Updated:** 2025-12-05
+**Last Updated:** 2026-02-05
 **Tested With:** Aspose.Zip for .NET 24.11
 **Author:** Aspose